xtdb/xtdb/docs/mvp.md

 the box.
 Note that normal strings are not considered valid ids.
 CRUX will not automatically assigns ids.
 The id is always a SHA-1 hash.

-The attributes will be indexed locally to enable queries.
-Attributes which have vectors or sets as the values will have all their elements indexed.
-CRUX does not enforce any schema.
+The attributes will be indexed locally on each node to enable queries.
+Attributes which have vectors or sets as the values will have all their elements indexed, and as mentioned, CRUX does not enforce any schema.
 A document can change the type of its fields at will between versions, though this isn't recommended, as it leads to confusion at query time.

 Indexing is done via the `crux.index.ValueToBytes` protocol.
 The default is to take the SHA-1 of the value serialised by Nippy.
-Ids index via `IdToBytes`. `Byte`, `Short`, `Integer, `Long`, `Float`, `Double`, `Date`, `Character` and `String` have implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.
+Ids index via `IdToBytes`. `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double`, `Date`, `Character` and `String` have implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.
 If the